Excessive sweating (hyperhidrosis)

 What is hyperhidrosis?

-Hyperhidrosis, or excessive sweating, is a common disorder which can cause a great deal of stress and unhappiness.
-An estimated 3% of the British population suffers from excessive sweating of the underarms (axillary hyperhidrosis) or of the palms and soles of the feet (palmoplantar hyperhidrosis).
+Hyperhidrosis, or excessive sweating, is a common disorder that can cause a great deal of stress and unhappiness.
+An estimated up to 3% of the British population suffers from excessive sweating of the underarms (axillary hyperhidrosis) or of the palms and soles of the feet (palmoplantar hyperhidrosis).
 Underarm problems tend to start in late adolescence, while palm and sole sweating often begins earlier, around the age of 13 (on average).
 Untreated, these problems may continue throughout life.